-Mary Clark signed up for Start SEO Writing in August 2014 (back when it was still known as The Quickstart Class) and now makes a full-time living as a copywriter and content manager.
+Mary Clark signed up for my freelance writing course in August 2014 and now makes a full-time living as a copywriter and content manager.
 But that’s enough from me.
 Let’s hear Mary Clark tell her own story, eh?

 Thanks for joining me, Mary Clark!
 So, if you could pin down your main reason for wanting to be a freelance writer, what would it be?

 I feel most like myself when I write and have wanted to be a writer since third grade.
 Still, I never wanted to be a novelist or traditional journalist.

 I actually didn’t realize people worked as professional freelance writers until college.
 At that point, I assumed they were all journalists of some sort.
 Once I moved to Costa Rica to work as an English teacher, I started following loads of travel blogs and learned about the magic of content writing.

 What was your life like before taking the course?

 I was living in Costa Rica, teaching English for a living.
 I started blogging about my adventures in Costa Rica in 2012.
 I also wrote some SEO blog posts for a skin care company and did some international real estate blogs.
 So, I had a bit of writing experience, but I was confused about how to build on the experience I had AND how to find quality clients.

 What were you unhappy with in your life before taking the course?
 What did you most want to change?